jtalborough/hidden-roast-society-site/content/_index.md

 **Q: Do you do custom roasts?**
 A: For Inner Circle only.

+**Q: What kind of beans do you use?**
+A: Single-origin, specialty grade.
+We source from small farms and rotate origins monthly.

+**Q: How fresh is "fresh"?**
+A: Roasted and shipped within 48 hours.
+You'll receive it within a week of roasting.

 **Q: Can I give as a gift?**
 A: Memberships can be transferred once per year.